Paycheck Calculator Methodology

 Users can report data issues or edge cases through the contact page.
 Corrections are reviewed before deployment and reflected in versioned data files.

-Tax rates are stored in versioned JSON files and should be checked against official federal, FICA, and state sources during each annual update.
-Federal and FICA values are current for 2026; state data is versioned separately.
+Tax rates are stored in versioned JSON files and checked against primary federal, FICA, and state sources during updates.
+Federal and FICA values are current for 2026; state data is versioned separately when state rules change on a different schedule.